A complex and

 Healthcare services

-Services which help improve and make care more efficient.
+Services which help improve and make care more efficient, such as hospitals, distributors and insurance companies.

 "Over the past decades we have seen several innovations within Medical Technology which have had life changing impact on patients, and we think there is real potential for many more."